openstack/python-glanceclient/doc/source/cli/details.rst

   Import method used for Image Import workflow.
 Valid values can be retrieved with import-info command and the default "glance-direct" is used with "image-stage".

+``--uri <IMAGE_URL>``
+  URI to download the external image

+``--store <STORE>``
+  Backend store to upload image to.

+``--stores <STORES>``
+  List of comma separated stores to upload image if multi-stores are enabled in the environment.

+``--all-stores [True|False]``
+  "all-stores" can be used instead of "--stores <STORES>" to indicate that image should be imported all available stores.

+``--allow-failure [True|False]``
+  Indicator if all stores listed (or available) must succeed.
+"True" by default meaning that we allow some stores to fail and the status can be monitored from the image metadata.
+If this is set to "False" the import will be reverted should any of the uploads fail.
+Only usable with "stores" or "all-stores".

 .. _glance_image-create-via-import: